-ALAE severity has been generally flat from 2009 through 2022.
+ALAE severity has been generally flat from 2009 through 2019 with slight volatility in recent years.

-The relatively flat ALAE severity trend is driven by reduced frictional costs following the SB 863 and SB 1160 reforms, offset by increasing shares of cumulative trauma claims, which tend to have higher frictional costs.
+The relatively flat ALAE severity trend is driven by reduced frictional costs following the SB 863 and SB 1160 reforms, and offset by increasing shares of cumulative trauma claims, which tend to have higher frictional costs.